superfly/docs/flyctl/cmd/flyctl_suspend.md

-# _flyctl suspend_

-Suspend an application

-### About

-The SUSPEND command will suspend an application.
+The `suspend` command will suspend an application.
 All instances will be halted leaving the application running nowhere.
 It will continue to consume networking resources (IP address).
-See APPS RESUME for details on restarting it.
+See `apps resume` for details on restarting it.

-### Usage
+## Usage

 ~~~
 flyctl suspend [APPNAME] [flags]
 ~~~

-### Options
+## Options

 ~~~
   -h, --help   help for suspend
 ~~~

-### Global Options
+## Global Options

 ~~~
   -t, --access-token string   Fly API Access Token